 Firstly a window is defined, usually from the cosine family such as a hanning window or hamming window but there are many possible window choices each with different tradeoffs.

-Hanning Window: optimised for small widening main lobe.
+Hanning Window: optimised for small widening of the main lobe.
 Parameter choice very low aliasing vs. A slight decrease in resolution

 Hamming Window: optimised to minimise energy outside the mainlobe